AidanJReid/Forex-Comix-gitpod/README.md

 ##### Modal
 - Displayed with the request for deletion of comic on the comic page.

+#### Calendar
+- Displayed in the Learner section, built with HTML and styled with CSS.

 ##### Toast
 - Materialize popup notification which I've used in the Learner section to reveal comic meetups.